antonfrancois/Demeter_metamorphosis/README.md

-# Demeter 0.1
+# Demeter 0.2
 ![](demeter_logo.png)
 (DiffEoMorphic METamorphic Regristration)

 **Warning** : This depot is still in progress.

-You are seeing the birth of a new python librairy, intended to solve diffeomoprhic registration problems using metamorphosis and LDDMM.
+You are seeing the evolution of a new python librairy, intended to solve diffeomoprhic registration problems using metamorphosis, LDDMM and derived methods.
 For more details on the methods please read the joined PDF :
 `Metamorphic_image_registration_afrancois_pgori_jglaunes`.